Sylius/Sylius/docs/api/payment_methods.rst

 .. note::

-    The *cash_on_delivery* is just an example.
+    The *cash_on_delivery* code is just an example.
 Your value can be different.

 Exemplary Response
 ^^^^^^^^^^^^^^^^^^